-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 Models allow us to define the structure of the data and all the functions to work with it.

-In this example, we are going to use the SQLite database with Sequelize.js which is going to provide us with a better interface using the ORM (Object-Relational Mapping) technique.
+In this example, we’re going to use the SQLite database with Sequelize.js, which is going to provide us with a better interface using the ORM (Object-Relational Mapping) technique.
 It will also provide us a database-independent interface.

-Setting up the database
+Setting up the Database

-For this section we are going to use Sequelize.js and SQlite.
-You can install and include them as dependencies by executing the following command:
+You can install SQLite and Sequelize by executing the following command:

-npm install -s sequelize sqlite3
+npm install sequelize sqlite3

 Now create a